 I had no idea how many different green paints are available.
 I counted 13 and managed to settle on Palmetto Chalk Mineral Paint.
 I’ll be adding an aged patina to the chair as well, so to accomplish that, I’ll be using a thin layer of wonderful Drop cloth white color

 I really like the dark wood and patina look from the inspiration pieces above, but I have a long way to go to make this one similar.
 The wood is very worn, with lots of cracks, and a hard break in the top corner.
 I’m going to leave that for rustic appeal.

 Preparation for paint

-Preparation for colour coat
+Preparation for the color coat

 Like the inspiration pieces above I wanted to expose large areas of the wood, but keep a rich worn feel to the piece.
-To make this easier, I used a petroleum jelly and rubbed it over the areas where the chair had the most wear.
-This will make it easier to remove the colour in this area when distressing and bringing the patina into the wood.
+To make this easier, I used petroleum jelly and rubbed it over the areas where the chair had the most wear.
+This will make it easier to remove the color in this area when distressing and bringing the patina into the wood.

-Colour Application – Dixie Bell Palmetto Green
+Color Application – Dixie Bell Palmetto Green

 The Dixie Belle Palmetto green is like a beautiful muted forest green.
 Like the white, a dry brush style of painting is required.